Reusable Functions

 What's the proper syntax for fold/map/reduce operations in ErgoScript?#

-// Upcoming Sigma 6.0 may allow methods like
+// Note: Upcoming Sigma 6.0 might introduce more direct methods like:

-How to store a script hash in a register using Fleet?#
+How can I store a script hash in a register using Fleet for later comparison?#

 .setAdditionalRegisters({